signalshore/signalshore.github.io/content/2019-03-17-Bangalore-Treks.md

 flawless.
 The plan was to work from home on Friday and take an overnight bus to Kukke-Subramanya and start our trek.
 We finish the trek at Kukke on and take another overnight bus to Bangalore on Sunday morning.
-Then I head off to meet the other group for he Savandurga trek.
+Then I head off to meet the other group for the Savandurga trek.
 Then finish the Savandurga trek by 1800 hrs and get back home.

 Things clearly did not go as planned.
 They never do.